 People spoke of the brutality for others less known.
-In this case a Turkish youth who is believed to have been killed for listening to forbidden music.
-Other people in the park did not care about George Floyd or the States but was concerned about their own encounters or that of their community and wanted their voice to be heard.
-For them this was their best opportunity.
+In this case, a Turkish youth who is believed to have been killed for listening to forbidden music.
+Other people in the park did not care about George Floyd or the States but were concerned about their own encounters or that of their community and wanted their voices to be heard.
+For them, this was their best opportunity.

 These adults were dancing as they waited for things to begin.
 The lady in yellow had a bluetooth speaker, she played music throughout the protest.

 The emergency services were present and put on a brave smile.
 They would have known that a lot of the energy would be directed at them, however they did there best to engage positively with the participants.
 As you can see, there was no riot gear or fire arms visible (though armed units were near by as is standard due to the risk of large gatherings).
 Medics were present incase they were needed.
 Some officers documented what was occurring for their records.

 Some did not want to be in the crowd but wanted to see what was happening.
 This male and others climbed on trees, in order to see what was happening.

 The man on the left was happy to watch from a distance.
 The gentleman on the right was happy to strum his guitar, though he did not sing, he stated he was not there for the protest.

 This was the start of the march, the crowd were led out of the park.
 Due to the gates, this process took a while.
 I quickly made my way to the front.

 These passionate young ladies appeared to be leading the crowd as they chanted.